Astronauts' basic training

 - Mission-specific training

-Finally, trained astronauts who have received an assignment may go to space to participate in a mission.
+Following this three-phased approach, astronauts may go to space to participate in a mission.

 While all candidates have exceptional profiles, their backgrounds are extremely varied.
 The aim of the basic training program, which lasts approximately two years, is to ensure that all astronauts attain the same level of knowledge and expertise on a wide range of subjects.